Assets.kreativbox24.de

 Vanadium Pentoxide Lithium Rechargeable Batteries (VL series)

-These completely new coin-type lithium batteries feature vanadium oxide for the positive pole, lithium alloy for the negative pole and a non-aqueous solvent for the electrolyte.
+These completely new coin-type lithium batteries feature vanadium oxide for the positive pole, lithium alloy for the

 Chapter 3